Processing...

 Acknowledgments

 The original PRCalc was developed by Dr. John A. Kershaw, Jr. (University of New Brunswick) with Dr. Evelyn Richards and John Larusic.
 PRCalc v.2026 was created by Jae Ogilvie (University of New Brunswick) with assistance from Claude (Anthropic).
-This version extends the original with Excel I/O, hierarchical data support (time, stand, plot), multi-metric time series views, interactive SVG visualizations, stem profile exploration tools, DBH class ratio tables, and optimization modes adapted from the log bucking dynamic programming literature.
+This version extends the original with Excel I/O, hierarchical data support (time, stand, plot), multi-metric time series views, interactive SVG visualizations, stem profile exploration tools, DBH class ratio tables, stand typing with regional classification protocols (NB ERD, NS FEC, Ontario PFT, SAF/FIA), species-cued colour palettes, and optimization modes adapted from the log bucking dynamic programming literature.

 Re-shows dismissed hint cards on all steps